 • pulp and paper operations.

 Initial consultation will take place in Victoria during the development stage to test the approach.
-This will include focus groups, site visits and in-depth interviews with stakeholder from the following industry areas: arboriculture, permaculture, horticulture and forestry and wood products.
+This will include focus groups, on site interviews and online interviews with stakeholder from the following industry areas: arboriculture, permaculture, horticulture and forestry and wood products.
 There will then be the opportunity for consultation nationally as part of the broad consultation stage.

 Key Questions